TannDev/silence-among-us/README.md

 If you're comfortable with Docker, here's what you need to know:
 - The docker image is `jftanner/silence-among-us`
 - Make sure to add the environment variables via `-e DISCORD_TOKEN=your-token` or with the `.env` file.
-- If you want to use the API server, you'll need to expose or publish whichever port you selected.
+- If you want to use the API app, you'll need to expose or publish whichever port you selected.

 Here's a quick and dirty example, if you're running locally:
 `docker run -it --rm -p 3000:3000 --env-file=.env jftanner/silence-among-us`